andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

     - Human trafficking
     - Other

-*Q2.2* Which issue does your organization focus on *the most*?
+*Q2.2*: Which issue does your organization focus on *the most*?

-:   Text field
+:   Single answer

+    Populate list with the selected options from Q2.1

+    - Development
+    - Human rights
+    - Environment
+    - Education
+    - Disaster relief
+    - Freedom of expression
+    - Democracy assistance
+    - Human trafficking
+    - Other

 ---

-*Q2.3* Please indicate how often your organization engages in each of these types of activities:
+*Q2.3*: Please indicate how often your organization engages in each of these types of activities:

 :   Qualtrics side-by-side table